travis-ci/docs-travis-ci-com/blog/_posts/2013-01-28-token-token-token.md

 With a travis token you can:

-* Manually set up a service hook on GitHub, if you have admin access to the repository.
+* Manually set up a service hook on GitHub, if you have admin access to the repository (although this is something we discourage).
 * Display the status image for a private repository.
 * Access the `cc.xml` of a private repository (for [CCMenu](http://ccmenu.sourceforge.net/)/[CCTray](http://confluence.public.thoughtworks.org/display/CCNET/CCTray)).